Transcending History

 History

 Anyone who has studied the Law of Attraction realizes that we attract according to our predominant thoughts and feelings.
-Positive thoughts and feelings attract (or create) positive situations and events; and negative attract (0r create) negative.
-We are to realize, also, that it’s possible to live from the center of our being and choose how we will think and feel; rather than being subject to the whims of wordly experience.
+Positive thoughts and feelings attract positive situations and events; and negative attract negative.
+We are to realize that it’s possible to live from the center of our being and choose the thoughts we’ll entertain; rather than being subject to the whims of worldly experience.

 Because feeling good and thinking positively–first–attracts like-nature manifestations, it’s easy to understand the importance of controlling our moods.
 For those who trust the teachings, we may logically conclude that permitting ourselves to wallow in negative emotions only leads to more negative experiences.
 Therefore, we strive to be happy, content, joyous, and thereby attract good circumstances that will bring even greater joy.
 How, though–given personal histories that may contain painful experiences–can we feel good?
 This may seem impossible, or challenging, at best.